 Level of Experience Required

 The course is directed toward fit and motivated people who have some background in the outdoors.
-Previous alpine or rock climbing experience, bushwalking or tramping to a demanding level, or other related activities, which develop self-reliance and a mentally robust attitude, are pre-requisites for this course.
-Participants are also expected to have some basic rope skills before joining the course.
+Previous alpine or rock climbing experience are beneficial for this course.
+Participants should also have some basic rope skills before joining the course.

 Each of our trips is individually rated according to its physical and technical difficulty, displayed in the icons towards the top of each trip page.
 You can click on the accompanying question mark for additional descriptions and the full run-down of our grading system is available on our Difficulty Ratings page.

 To make the most of your climbing experience we encourage you to work on your fitness prior to the course.
 A good level of fitness takes time and commitment and can only be achieved by either training hard or being constantly physically active.
 Your own level of enjoyment will be directly related to your level of fitness.
 See our Fitness Training Programs for information on how we can help you prepare for your course.

 We place emphasis on providing nutritious meals and a good supply of snack food throughout the trip.
 If you have any special dietary requirements, please advise us at the time of registration.

 For special diets such as vegan and gluten or dairy free we will call you to discuss your needs and how this will work in the group cooking situation.

 Queenstown has a range of accommodation from backpackers, youth hostels, motels, and hotels to luxury lodges.
 We are happy to assist with your accommodation arrangements.